Márcio Cruz: Mixed martial arts career

 As a professional MMA fighter, Cruz has fought in the Ultimate Fighting Championship, defeating former UFC Heavyweight Champion Frank Mir by TKO at UFC 57.
 He also holds a win over Keigo Kunihara at UFC 55.
 He lost a split decision to Jeff Monson, whom he had previously defeated twice in grappling tournaments, at UFC 59.
 Cruz' second MMA loss was to Andrei Arlovski at UFC 66, in December 2006, by first-round knockout.

-In June 2007 in the IFL he defeated Rafael Feijao by disqualification when Feijao used an illegal kick 1:18 before the end of the 3rd and final round.
-In June 2008 Cruz defeated Mu Bae Choi at Sengoku 3 via submission (triangle armbar).
-In April 2009 he defeated UFC veteran Dan Christison by unanimous decision.
+In June 2007 in the IFL, he defeated Rafael Feijao by disqualification when Feijao used an illegal kick 1:18 before the end of the 3rd and final round.
+In June 2008, Cruz defeated Mu Bae Choi at Sengoku 3 via submission (triangle armbar).
+In April 2009, he defeated UFC veteran Dan Christison by unanimous decision.

 On August 22, 2009, he beat Tom Sauer via TKO in the second round.
 With this victory he won the World Fighting Organization Heavyweight Championship.
 He successfully defended his belt by submitting Dave Yost with a Rear Naked Choke in the first round on April 3, 2010.

 Cruz had to withdraw from Abu Dhabi Fighting Championship with a spinal injury in May 2010.

-After 15 months of inactivity, Cruz faced Glover Teixeira at Clube da Luta on July 20, 2011 losing via TKO (punches) at 4:21 in the second round.
+After 15 months of inactivity, he faced Glover Teixeira at Clube da Luta on July 20, 2011 losing via TKO (punches) at 4:21 in the second round.
 Cruz weighed in at an out-of-shape 256-pounds.

-Cruz was scheduled to make his Light heavyweight debut against fellow UFC veteran Gilbert Yvel on November 2, 2012, at Resurrection Fighting Alliance 4 in Las Vegas, Nevada.
-However, Yvel was later forced to pull out of the bout due to an injury.
+Cruz was scheduled to make his light heavyweight debut against fellow UFC veteran Gilbert Yvel on November 2, 2012, at Resurrection Fighting Alliance 4 in Las Vegas, Nevada.
+However, Yvel was forced to pull out of the bout due to an injury.
 Cruz ended up facing Joe Yager at the event and won the fight by submission.

 Personal life

-Marcio Cruz is a Christian, has been married since 2009 to Ariana Cruz and has 4 kids named, Renan, Matthew, Clara and Aaylah.
+Cruz is a Christian.
+He has been married since 2009 to Ariana Cruz, and has four children: Renan, Matthew, Clara and Aaylah.

-Currently Marcio Cruz runs a Brazilian Jiu-Jitsu Academy in Tampa, Florida and a Second Location in Carrollwood, Florida.
+Cruz runs a Brazilian jiu-jitsu academy in Tampa, Florida, with a second location in Carrollwood, Florida.

+His nickname, "Pé de Pano", was given to him by his friends at the Gracie Barra academy in Rio; it is the Portuguese version of the name of Woody Woodpecker's horse, SugarFoot.